jtauber/apostolic-fathers/README.md

 # Apostolic Fathers

+*Edited by James Tauber and Seumas Macdonald*

-The Perseus / Open Greek and Latin Project text of Lake is currently being compared with the text in CCEL and in Logos by James Tauber and Seumas Macdonald to produce a corrected text (and eventually analysis) of the Apostolic Fathers.
+The Perseus Digital Library / Open Greek and Latin Project text of Lake is currently being compared with the text in CCEL and in Logos to identify discrepancies.
+These are then being manually checked against the printed Lake to produce a new, corrected text of the Apostolic Fathers based on Lake.

 See [NOTES.md](https://github.com/jtauber/apostolic-fathers/blob/master/NOTES.md) for details of the process.

+Lemmatisation and morphological analysis will follow.

 ## Status